 An Interconnection Customer with an executed GIA and an executed, regulator-approved PPA(s) may request to automatically extend the GIA COD to align with the PPA(s) for that Generating Facility, including any extension or amendment to the PPA(s).

 Interconnection Customers requesting alignment of the PPA and GIA must (1) provide a copy of the PPA(s) and evidence of regulatory approval, and (2) confirm the PPA(s) standing in the annual TP Deliverability affidavit process described above.
-Requests to align the Commercial Operation Date with PPA(s) are not exempt from the commercial viability criteria provisions where the Generating Facility COD would extend beyond 7 or 10 years from the Interconnection Request submission date, as applicable.
+Requests to align the COD with PPA(s) are not exempt from the commercial viability criteria provisions where the Generating Facility COD would extend beyond 7 or 10 years from the Interconnection Request submission date, as applicable.
 Please note COD alignment with PPA(s) change CODs only, requests to move in-service date or other GIA milestones will require an MMA.

 For PPAs to modify the COD in a GIA, the PPA must have the following in common with the proposed Generating Facility in the GIA: